hbasold/liacs-theory/_posts/2019-09-04-seminar-start.md

 on sharing new ideas, presenting open problems and generally interacting with each other.

+Note that the talk should be *planned* for 15 minutes and discussions during the talk are of course encouraged.
+Also note that we practice talks of different length and long talks about projects (PhD etc.) can also be held.
+Just let us know in advance.

-The seminar will take every other week at 2pm, starting on 9 September.
+The seminar will take every other week at 2pm, starting on 9 September, alternating the our exchange meetings about general affairs (Theory Café).
 Here is a list of dates and rooms, all in the Snellius building, until the end of this year.